- Many users noticed that their taskbar turned white after recent Windows updates.

 - Follow steps 1,2, and 3 of this method to re-set your Region settings to the default setting.

-- Press Win+R keys on your keyboard -> type regedit in the Run box -> press Enter.
+- Press Win+R keys on your keyboard, type regedit in the Run box and press Enter.

-- Inside the Registry Editor, navigate to this location:
+- Inside the Registry Editor, open this path:

-- Double-click on the Value key inside the right panel -> set value to 0.
+- Double-click on the Value key inside the right panel -> set the value to 0.